onlyjazz/flask-docs/docs/riskgraph_api.md

 Login to <a href="https://app.flaskdata.io">FlaskData</a>

-Click on RiskGraph option in the left bar.
+Click on the RiskGraph option in the left bar.